Critical Majorana fermion at a topological quantum Hall bilayer transition: S1. Halperin-to-Pfaffian transition

 Moving to higher multiple-fermion operators, many conformal families vanish altogether due to the Majorana nature of the fermion.
 Since there are only two independent components $\psi_1, \psi_2$, operators such as $(\bar{\psi}\psi)^2$ or $\psi (\bar{\psi}\psi)$ vanish identically.
 However, the field derivative $\partial \psi$ provides independent spinor fields, with which additional primaries can be constructed.
 The lowest-lying operator with such a form is $(\bar{\psi}\psi)\partial^\mu\psi$, with angular momentum $L=3/2$ and $\Delta_{(\bar{\psi}\psi)\partial\psi} = 4$.

 \cref{tab:rawdata} lists all operators belonging to the conformal families above with scaling dimension $\Delta \leq 4$ and angular momentum $L\leq 3$.
+The theoretical data is used to plot Fig. 1(c) in the main text.
 The exact data is compared to the fuzzy sphere data for the model in the main text at system size $N=14$, rescaled such that the stress-energy tensor has $\Delta_T = 3$~\cite{Zhu23}.